 Can you get through allergy season—naturally?

-Rinse with saline before symptoms strike.
+Rinse with saline before symptoms strike

 Head off allergies by starting to treat them before you feel anything, advises Nathanael Horne, MD, of New York Medical College.
 This is especially important these days, as allergy season seems to start earlier every year.
-One step is to spritz a saline rinse into your nose daily to wash away pollen.
+One of the easiest natural remedies for allergies is to spritz a saline rinse into your nose daily to wash away pollen.
 This method won’t necessarily take the place of medication, but it could reduce your need for drugs.
 In one study, participants who rinsed their sinuses twice a day for three to six weeks reported less nasal congestion than those who didn’t.
 Allergists with allergies swear by saline rinses and these other tricks to nip their symptoms in the bud.